Bgo Bingo Review

 Bgo Bingo Welcome Offer

-As well as the welcome offer above Bgo.com will also give you 7 days access to their free newbie room, Beginners Luck!
+On a positive note Bgo.com will also give you 7 days access to their free newbie room, Beginners Luck!
 Spend just 1p cash on bingo tickets to qualify to play these games.
 You'll be welcome to play in the newbie room every day at 12pm, 3pm, 6pm and 9pm.
 The prizes aren't big mind but you do have the chance to win a share of £2, paid as a bonus, on each game.
-Note that your access to this room starts from the day of registration and not from your first deposit.
+Note that your access to this room starts from the day of registration.

 Bgo Bingo Promotions